exousiak/exousiak/README.md

 ## Yekwon Kim
-Make a Dent in the Universe
+Put a Dent in the Universe

 <br>